 - DAF without the scanned copies of the required documents will also be rejected.

 - For OBC candidates, the OBC proforma must be filled online correctly.
+To know more about EWS certificate criteria for IAS Exam, check the linked article.

 - After the UPSC publishes the e-Admit cards, candidates must download it and check for errors.
 If there are any errors in the admit card, they should communicate the same to the UPSC and request for the reissue of the e-Admit card.